 Drive to Vrang and see caves dug by Buddhists who used to live here

 Continue our drive along to Yang through more stunning scenery

 Arrival in Ishkashim.
-This is the centre of the Wakhan Valley, where the 19th-century Great Game ended and a peace treaty was signed between the Russian and the British Empires.
+This is the centre of the Wakhan Valley, where the 19th-century Great Game ended with a peace treaty being signed between the Russian and the British Empires.

 Overnight in Ishkashim

 Another day of driving along the Wakhan Corridor.